West7780/RaceConsole/README.md

  - 2 to 4 Line break sensors
  - 2 to 4 Resistors
  - 10k Potentiometer
- - Appropriate cables to connect the list above
-###Optional (Required for RCC Standalone)
  - 16x2 Character Display, compatible with Arduino Liquid Crystal Library
  - 2 momentary push buttons (Preferably Red and Green colored)
  - 2 resistors
+ - Appropriate cables to connect everything

 ## Setup Instructions
 You will need to attach a potentiometer and two line break sensors to an Arduino and upload the file "RaceConsoleCompanion.ino" to it.
 See the file to get which pins you should attach these to.
-Optionally you can attach a 16x2 Character Display and two buttons to the arduino.
+Optionally you can attach a 16x2 Character Display and two buttons to the Arduino.

 Attach the Arduino via USB to a linux computer (Such as a raspberry pi zero w).
 Ensure that it has the latest python 3.8.1 and pip installed.